-TBox (terminological Box) ABox (assertional Box, data base) Tony is a person Tony has a y-chrom
+TBox (terminological Box) ABox (asserti onal Box, data base) Tony is a person man = person has Y tony: has_Y Tony has a y-chrom

 Definition (Realization).

 Realization is the computation of all instance relations between ABox objects and TBox concepts.